amyth-singh/justplay-events-pipeline-development/README.md

 > View ```conversion_log.txt``` log details.

 > [!IMPORTANT]
-> Watch the 'how-this-works.mp4' video attached to the repository to see a demo.
+> Watch the 'how-this-works.mp4' video attached to the repository to see a demo.<br>
 > Note: ```test.py``` in the video is the same as ```main.py``` in the repo.
 Run the ```main.py```

 ### Instructions on How-To-Use: